vsivsi/meteor-job-collection/README.md

 `options:`

 * `retries` -- Number of times to retry a failing job.
 Default: `Job.forever`
 * `until` -- Keep retrying until this `Date`, or until the number of retries is exhausted, whichever comes first.
 Default: `Job.foreverDate`.
 Note that if you specify a value for `until` on a repeating job, it will only apply to the first run of the job.
-Any repeated runs of the job will use the repeat `until` value for all retries.
+Any repeated runs of the job will use the **repeat's** `until` value for all retries.
 * `wait` -- Initial value for how long to wait between attempts, in ms. Default: `300000` (5 minutes)
 * `backoff` -- Method to use in determining how to calculate wait value for each retry:
     * `'constant'`:  Always delay retrying by `wait` ms.  Default value.